 The top three areas to install grab bars in your bathroom are on the side wall of the toilet, behind the toilet, along the shower walls, and at the tub.
 Consider a combination of horizontal and vertical style grab bars.
 The exact location of grab bars is specific to the layout and design of the space.

 #3 Design Your Shower for Aging in Place

 Aside from grab bar blocking, there are a few other design elements you should include in your shower.
 First, you will want to enlarge the shower to at least 5′ x 3′ even if it means eliminating your tub.

-Discuss installing a curbless shower with your contractor.
+Discuss installing a curbless or very low curb shower with your contractor.
 A curbless shower has no threshold to step over, reducing your likelihood of falling.
 And, FYI, I actually fell stepping over the curb in our shower while pregnant, so this issue doesn’t only affect older people.

-Include a bench that is at least 18″ deep and 18″ high.
-I would also make it wider, spanning the width of the shower.
+Include a shower bench that is at least 18″ deep and 18″ high.
+I would make the bench wider, spanning the width of the shower.
 If you’ve ever shaved your legs in a shower without a bench, you know how difficult it is.
-Every shower needs some sort of bench!
+Every shower needs some sort of bench or shaving niche!

 There may come a time when you do actually want to sit while you shower, and it might not have anything to do with getting old.
 You could break your ankle or have your hip replaced.

 Corner benches are not optimal for this scenario.
-And, make sure you add a recessed wall niche that is accessible from a seated position at the bench
+And, make sure you add a recessed wall niche or shelf that is accessible from a seated position at the bench.

-Finally, choose plumbing fixtures with lever handles instead of cross handles.
-Yes, the cross handles look cool but they are harder to operate if you develop joint issues.
+Choose plumbing fixtures with lever handles instead of cross handles.
+Yes, the cross handles can look more upscale but they are harder to operate if you develop joint issues.

 #4 Choose Finishes & Materials Thoughtfully